isomerpages/moe-edgefieldpri/_curriculum/Science/Key Programmes.md

 ---
 ### Inquiry-Based Science Programmes

-To cultivate a sense of inquiry in their quest for Science knowledge and in life, we design and specially hands-on experiences for students to explore, experience, experiment and investigate.
+To cultivate a sense of inquiry in their quest for Science knowledge and in life, we design hands-on experiences for students to explore, experience, experiment and investigate.

 ### P3 - Gardening @ The Edge

-To cultivate a sense of inquiry in their quest for Science knowledge and in life, we design and specially hands-on experiences for students to explore, experience, experiment and investigate.
+Our eco-garden serves as the best learning place for our young students to learn observation and classification skills.

 ![](/images/sci3.jpeg)